actimo-labs/.github/profile/README.md

 - **Join our [newsletter](https://www.actimolabs.com/about#sign-up-newsletter).**

 ## What are we looking for?
-We are looking to interview anyone working on monoclonal antibody development whether it is at a commercial or academic capacity.
+We are looking to interview anyone working on monoclonal antibody development whether it is at an industry or academic capacity.
 If that's you, please reach out to us for a quick chat (and a coffee if it's an in person chat).

 Email us @ **info@actimolabs.com**.